-The following table sets forth information regarding beneficial ownership of our common stock as of by:
+The following table sets forth information regarding beneficial ownership of our common stock as of September 8, 2023 by:

-each person whom we know to beneficially own more than 5% of our common stock;

-- each of our directors;

-- each of our named executive officers; and

-- all directors and executive officers as a group.
+- each person whom we know to beneficially own more than 5% of our common stock; - each of our directors; - each of our named executive officers; and - all directors and executive officers as a group.

-In accordance with the rules of the SEC, beneficial ownership includes voting or investment power with respect to securities and includes the shares issuable pursuant to stock options that are exercisable within 60 days of for computing the percentage of the person holding such options but are not outstanding for computing the percentage of any other person.
+In accordance with the rules of the SEC, beneficial ownership includes voting or investment power with respect to securities and includes the shares issuable pursuant to stock options that are exercisable within 60 days of September 8, 2023.
+Shares issuable pursuant to stock options are deemed outstanding for computing the percentage of the person holding such options but are not outstanding for computing the percentage of any other person.

-We have based our calculation of the percentage of beneficial ownership prior to this offering on and held of record by approximately stockholders as of incorporation; and (ii) the conversion of shares of all outstanding convertible preferred stock into shares of our common stock, as if such filing and effectiveness and conversion had taken place as of shares of our common stock outstanding as of which reflects the adjustments described in the prior sentence and further reflects the issuance of shares of common stock in this offering, assuming that the underwriters will not exercise their option to purchase up to an additional shares of our common stock.
+We have based our calculation of the percentage of beneficial ownership prior to this offering on 137,798,937 shares of our common stock outstanding and held of record by approximately 198 stockholders as of September 8, 2023, which reflects (i) the filing and effectiveness of our amended and restated certificate of incorporation; and (ii) the conversion of shares of all outstanding convertible preferred stock into shares of our common stock, as if such filing and effectiveness and conversion had taken place as of September 8, 2023.
+We have based our calculation of the percentage of beneficial ownership after this offering on 152,508,937 shares of our common stock outstanding as of September 8, 2023, which reflects the adjustments described in the prior sentence and further reflects the issuance of 14,710,000 shares of common stock in this offering, assuming that the underwriters will not exercise their option to purchase up to an additional 2,206,500 shares of our common stock.